 - Selection must be based on relevant criteria applied consistently to all the candidates.

 - Selection techniques must be reliable and guard against bias.

 You cannot therefore appoint someone to a job without an advertisement and competition, even if you believe them to be ideally or uniquely suitable.
-There are limited exceptions, such as for temporary appointments and inward secondees, but you should take a close look at the relevant guidance before attempting to make use of such exceptions.
+There are limited exceptions, such as for temporary appointments and inward secondees, but you should take a close look at the relevant guidance, and consult your HR team, before attempting to make use of such exceptions.

 How to Choose the Right Person

 This is the most difficult bit, partly because we are often reluctant to spell out exactly what attributes we don't want, as well as what we do want.
 There is, for instance, plenty of room for shy, retiring, academic individuals in some parts of the civil service, but many Whitehall and other jobs require staff to be friendly, self-starting, clear communicators and so on.
 These attributes need to be spelt out and appraised, or else you will end up appointing an unemployable genius - great at completing crosswords but quite incapable of making decisions or managing fellow humans with all their faults and frailties.